Sebbestune/youtube-dl-Win-GUI/README.md

 After that run the app by updating youtube-dl and then starting VidMp3Downloader.exe

-## Some more things I'm planning to work on in the future:
+## Some more things planned to be fixed:
 [ ] Better name for application

 [ ] Easier download options for downloading the application itself for people that simply want to use the application and not be a part of the development